Sell Your Refrigerant and Get Paid in 30 Days or Less

 Get Paid Fast

 This is where we really stand apart.
-While industry-standard payment terms run 30, 60, or even 90 days, American Refrigerants processes most payments within 24 to 48 hours of receiving and verifying your cylinders.
-We offer direct deposit or check — your choice.
-No net-30 terms, no invoicing delays, no chasing down accounts payable.
-You send us gas, we send you money.
-That’s the deal.
+While industry-standard payment terms run 45, 60, or even 90 days, American Refrigerants processes payments within 30 days of receiving and verifying your cylinders.
+We offer direct deposit or check, your choice.
+No net-90 terms, no invoicing delays, no chasing down accounts payable.
+You send us gas, we send you money, and that’s the deal.

 Why Contractors and Facility Managers Choose American Refrigerants

-There are a handful of companies in the United States that buy refrigerant.
-What separates us from the rest comes down to our speed, our capabilities, and the way we treat the people we work with.
-Here’s what that looks like in practice.
+There are a handful of companies in the United States that buy refrigerants, but what separates us from the rest comes down to our speed, our capabilities, and the way we treat the people we work with.
+Here’s what that looks like in practice:

-The industry standard for refrigerant buyback payments is 90 days.
-Some programs take even longer.
-We process most payments within 24 to 48 hours of receiving and testing your cylinders because we understand that cash flow matters — especially for independent contractors and small businesses.
-You did the work to recover that refrigerant.
-You shouldn’t have to wait three months to see a return on it.
+The industry standard for refrigerant buyback payments is 90 days, and some programs take even longer.
+We process payments within 30 days of receiving and testing your cylinders because we understand that cash flow matters, especially for independent contractors and small businesses.
+You did the work to recover that refrigerant, so you shouldn't have to wait three months to see a return on it.

 Separation Technology Nobody Else Offers

-Our proprietary mixed gas separation technology is the single biggest differentiator between American Refrigerants and every other buyback program in the country.
-When you have a cylinder of cross-contaminated refrigerant — the kind that every other reclaimer flat-out rejects — we can process it, separate the component gases, reclaim them to AHRI 700 standards, and pay you for the recoverable portion.
+Our proprietary mixed gas separation technology is the single biggest differentiator between American Refrigerants and many other buyback programs.
+When you have a cylinder of cross-contaminated refrigerant, especially the kind that every other reclaimer flat-out rejects, we can process it, separate the component gases, reclaim them to AHRI 700 standards, and pay you for the recoverable portion.
 R-22 mixed with other gases is the most popular application, and it’s one we handle routinely.
-This capability alone saves contractors thousands of dollars a year in disposal costs.
+Beyond that, this capability alone saves contractors thousands of dollars a year in disposal costs.

 One of Only 50 EPA-Certified Reclaimers Nationwide

-American Refrigerants holds EPA registration as a certified refrigerant reclaimer and operates under AHRI Standard 700 laboratory protocols.
-There are only about 50 companies in the entire country that hold this certification.
-That means your refrigerant is being handled, tested, and reclaimed by licensed professionals using the same quality standards the entire industry depends on.
+American Refrigerants holds EPA registration as a certified refrigerant reclaimer.
+There are only about 50 companies in the entire country that hold this certification, and that means your refrigerant is being handled, tested, and reclaimed by licensed professionals using the same quality standards the entire industry depends on.
 When we issue a handling sheet, it carries real weight.

 HFC Allowance Holder

 The federal government grants HFC allowances to a select number of companies, authorizing them to import HFC refrigerants that otherwise cannot be brought into the United States.
-American Refrigerants holds this allowance.
-It’s a distinction that reflects our standing in the industry and our compliance with the strictest federal environmental regulations.
+American Refrigerants holds this allowance, and it’s a distinction that reflects our standing in the industry and our compliance with the strictest federal environmental regulations.

 Clean-and-Return Services Still Available

 Need your refrigerant reclaimed and shipped back to you rather than sold?
-We still offer clean-and-return services.
-You send us your recovered gas, our AHRI 700 lab reclaims it to certified purity levels, and we ship it back ready to use.
-Major competitors like A-Gas and Hudson Technologies have discontinued this offering.
-We haven’t, and we don’t plan to.
+We still offer clean-and-return services, something major competitors have stopped doing.
+Send us your recovered gas, we reclaim it to 99.5%+ purity, and ship it back.

 R-22 Accepted at 70%+ Purity

-Most buyback programs require R-22 to test at 99% purity or higher before they’ll accept it.
-We accept R-22 at over 70% purity.
-This is a significant distinction for contractors who regularly recover legacy refrigerant from older systems where cross-contamination is common.
-Instead of paying to dispose of those cylinders, you sell them to us.
+Most buyback programs require R-22 to test at 90% purity or higher before they’ll accept it.
+We accept R-22 at over 70% purity, and this is a significant distinction for contractors who regularly recover legacy refrigerant from older systems where cross-contamination is common.
+Instead of paying to dispose of those cylinders, you can sell them to us.

 Free Shipping and Transparent Handling

 Qualifying volumes receive pre-paid shipping labels and complimentary recovery cylinders at no cost.
-We don’t hit you with hidden handling fees, testing surcharges, or surprise freight charges after the fact.
-Every transaction comes with a transparent handling sheet documenting purity levels and composition.
-What you see is what you get.
+We don’t hit you with hidden handling fees, testing surcharges, or surprise freight charges after the fact, and every transaction comes with a transparent handling sheet documenting purity levels and composition: what you see is what you get.

 Local Pickup for Southwest Florida